Support For Individuals & Couples

 I’ve always felt compelled to help people.
 Even at a young age, I was far more interested in how the mind, emotions and body work together than I was in business or money.
 I love helping people cultivate awareness and self-love, live in the present and turn breakdowns into breakthroughs.
 We can never be anywhere but in the here and now, although the majority of us dwell in the past or worry about the future.
 Once we recognize that the present truly is a present, let go of resistance and understand that each individual is a essentially a beautiful expression of being, it becomes possible to live free of blame, shame and guilt and enjoy a more joyful, productive and fulfilling life.
 Helping my clients get to this state of being is a deep pleasure for me.

 My practice is a unique integration of meditation and psychotherapy.
 Over almost 50 years as a practicing therapist studying contemplative practices, I’ve learned that there is a significant crossover between the two.
-Simply put, psychotherapy—whether it’s though a specific focus, such as couples counseling, anger management therapy or addiction counseling—helps you deal with where you’re at, and meditation helps you deal with where you’re at with where you’re at.
+Simply put, psychotherapy—whether it’s though a specific focus, such as couples counseling, anger management therapy or depression counseling—helps you deal with where you’re at, and meditation helps you deal with where you’re at with where you’re at.
 Integrating the two can lead to profound breakthroughs and help alleviate depression, anxiety, relationship struggles, low self-esteem and many more of the issues that so many people struggle with in our modern culture.

 ” I have been working with Richard for almost 10 years and it’s hard to find words to articulate just how highly I regard this man.
 He is an expert at showing sincere compassion while simultaneously holding me accountable for my “stuff”.
 I’ve worked with him through couples counseling, divorce, recovery from divorce, remarriage, blended family issues, everything else that comes up, and there has never been a time where I haven’t felt that I was in the best possible hands.
 That “junk in junk out” experience that many people have during therapy doesn’t fly with Richard.
 He’s as real as they get and pushes you to be too.
 Quite simply, he’s the BEST! ”